Xstar97/website/docs/manual/apps-and-services/my-apps-and-services.md

 This list updates daily automatically using a custom n8n workflow that I crafted. :)

 Train Descriptions:
  - 🔨 = Dependency Train -> Contains charts that are mostly used as dependencies.
+This train is not supported, besides from bug fixes.
  - 👔 = Enterprise Train -> WIP.
 Full details to be announced soon.
  - ✅ = Stable Train -> Contains most of our charts.
 These are considered stable and working.
  - ⚠️ = Incubator Train -> These Charts are still in development and/or are not considered to be of high-enough quality.